Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

 \subsubsection{Unlearning Efficiency}

 We use running time to measure the unlearning efficiency of the compared methods.
 Specifically, we report the average running time of unlearning the first class in a specific client in Table~\ref{tab:time}.
-As shown in Table~\ref{tab:time}, our proposed \model{} on average improves the efficiency of Retrain by 39.51 times.
+As shown in Table~\ref{tab:time}, SGA, CDP, and \model{} on average improve the efficiency of Retrain by 63.73, 9.35, and 39.51 times.
 On the contrary, FRR spends a significantly greater amount of time than Retrain due to the precise computation required by the Newton optimizer.
 This is totally unacceptable because the design ethos behind unlearning methods is to achieve more efficient unlearning than Retrain.
+Although SGA demonstrates higher efficiency compared to our proposed \model{}, it falls significantly short in terms of model utility, as we will illustrate in Section~\ref{sec:utility}.